TC-Gaming/DevDrivel/_posts/2015-12-22-introducing-devdrivel.markdown

 ## We built a blog!

-The full story about how we built DevDrivel will come in a later post.
-To give you a flavour of what's to come the remainder of this post will be a brief description of each of its core components.
+The full story of how we built DevDrivel will come in a later post.
+The remainder of this post aims to give you a flavour of things to come by outlining the core components of DevDrivel.

 ### Jekyll